longwind48/sample-genai-on-eks-starter-kit/README.md

 By default, `docker buildx` is used to build the multi-arch container images.
 To disable it, modify the `docker` section on `config.json` (or `config.local.json`) to set `"useBuildx": false` and `arch` based on your machine OS arch.

+### How can I use the different AWS region for Bedrock?

+By default, the same region as the EKS cluster will be used.
+To change it, modify the `bedrock` section on `config.json` (or `config.local.json`) to set `region` to the preferred region.

 ## Disclaimer

 ⚠️ **This repository is intended for demonstration and learning purposes only.**